kstenerud/vlq/vlq-specification.md

 The most popular variable length unsigned integer encoding today is the VLQ variant `varint` in [Google's Protocol Buffers](https://developers.google.com/protocol-buffers/docs/encoding).
 Varint stores the groups right-oriented and in little endian order, which increases the codec complexity unnecessarily.

-Example:
+Storing in host endianness only improves performance when all data bits are contiguous.
+Once you break up the bit stream with metadata bits (as is the case here), the performance advantage disappears because each byte must be processed individually anyway.
+Once this advantage is gone, the only remaining performance measure is algorithmic complexity.

+### Example

 Received over 2 buffer reads: `[84 d2]`, `[ff 91 51 ...]`

 Since the encoded integer spans two received buffers, you cannot decode it in one shot.
-If the groups are written in big endian order, you can continue the simple algorithm of shifting and adding over to the next buffer:

-    accumulator = (accumulator << 7) | (next_byte&0x7f)

-Operations:
-* Read buffer 0, byte 0 (0x84, data = 0x04): `accumulator` = 0x00000004
-* Read buffer 0, byte 1 (0xd2, data = 0x52): `accumulator` = 0x00000252
-* End of buffer 0.
-Return `accumulator` and end status (not complete).
-* Read buffer 1, byte 0 (0xff, data = 0x7f): `accumulator` = 0x0001297f
-* Read buffer 1, byte 1 (0x91, data = 0x11): `accumulator` = 0x0094bf91
-* Read buffer 1, byte 2 (0x51, data = 0x51): `accumulator` = 0x4a5fc8d1
-* End of VLQ.
-Return `accumulator` and end status (complete).
+#### As a Varint

-With varint, the groups are written in little endian order, so you would have to keep track of extra state information across calls to make sure subsequent groups are added to the proper bit position.
+With varint, the groups are written in little endian order, so one must keep track of extra state information across calls to make sure subsequent groups are added to the proper bit position.
 Also, `next_byte` now has to be extended to the width of the accumulator, even if the CPU has smaller/faster opcodes for mixed sized operand combinations:

-Received over 2 buffer reads: `[d1 91]`, `[ff d2 04 ...]`

     accumulator = accumulator | ((uintXXX_t)(next_byte&0x7f) << shift_amount)
     shift_amount += 7